ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_17/Lecture_17.3.md

 providing wider co-benefits including improved air quality, reduced water contamination and reduced soil erosion.

-London Heathrow Airport has piloted constructed treatment wetlands and reed beds, to treat stormwater runoff and wastewater (see Figure 17.3.4) [@Revitt&Brewer2001; @WWT2013].

 Through the provision of services including regulation of air quality, microclimate and noise, NbS can relieve passenger stress and offer additional sector benefits by increasing airport loyalty